Workshops/Classes

 • Click the green buttons below to register for a class that fits your schedule.
 You will receive a confirmation email right away.
 If you don’t see the confirmation email in your inbox, check the SPAM folder.

-A woman hugs the loved one she cares for
+A caregiver hugs her loved one

 6 week / 2 hour sessions

-Group education and care-related skills-training for caregivers of persons living with dementia focused on understanding the course of the illness, strategies for coping with symptoms, and encouraging persons living with dementia to participate in daily activities
+SAVVY Caregivers® is group education and care-related skills-training for caregivers of persons living with dementia focused on understanding the course of the illness, strategies for coping with symptoms, and encouraging persons living with dementia to participate in daily activities

 The program helps to provide: